-I also invest in a better quality lunch box for the same reason.
-This method costs more upfront, but you’ll save year after year.
+And invest in a better quality lunch box for the same reason.

-There are many other great deals websites.
-If you have a favorite, be sure to leave it in the comments!
+If you have a favorite deals site, be sure to leave it in the comments!

-Do you usually attend summer festivals and fairs?
+Do you like to go to summer festivals and fairs?
 Keep an eye out for free supplies there.

 Often you’ll find politicians passing out pencils or pads of paper at parades.
 (A little sandpaper will take care of names you don’t want to promote, wink wink.)

-That’s my 5 best ways for saving money on back to school supplies.
+That’s the 5 best ways to save money on back to school shopping.